biobakery/anpan/README.md

 There’s no backronym, but if you think of a good one let me know.

 Capitalization of the name follows [the xkcd rule](https://xkcd.com/about/).
-All lowercase “anpan” is preferred and all uppercase “ANPAN” is acceptable in formal contexts or the start of a sentence, but mixed-case “Anpan” should be avoided.
+All lowercase “anpan” is preferred, and all uppercase “ANPAN” is acceptable in formal contexts or the start of a sentence, but mixed-case “Anpan” should be avoided.